raquo/vite-plugin-glob-resolver/README.md

 # Glob Resolver Vite Plugin

-This [Vite](https://vitejs.dev/) plugin lets you import resources by their glob pattern when you prefix their name with `@find/`, for example if your `import "@find/**/foo.css"`, the plugin will use the [glob](https://github.com/isaacs/node-glob) package to find foo.css anywhere in your project, and will rewrite the import to import that file statically by its full path.
+This [Vite](https://vitejs.dev/) plugin lets you import resources by their glob pattern when you prefix their name with `@find/`, for example if you `import "@find/**/foo.css"`, the plugin will use the [glob](https://github.com/isaacs/node-glob) package to find foo.css anywhere in your project, and will rewrite the import to import that file statically by its full path.

 ## Motivation – [Scala.js](https://www.scala-js.org/)